The Ultimate Guide to Tech Giveaways

 I think that getting to best in category is important and yet many don't bother to ask us is there something that's better?
-It's a great question because if you are looking for a partner, they’ll offer suggestions and help you find the best in category.
+It's a great question because if you are looking for a partner, they’ll offer suggestions and help you find the best swag in category.

 Many times, the person ordering swag doesn’t understand the tech, and therefore they can make poor purchasing decisions.
-If you're looking for tech items, does the vendor know the category?
+If you're looking for tech giveaways, does the vendor know the category?
 If they don't, they will help you make poor decisions because they don't understand it either.

 One of the ways you can determine that is by looking on a vendor's website and reading the descriptions.
 Is there something there that tells you they've actually tested the item?
 Maybe they're actually using it regularly?
 (If you look at my desk, you’ll know the answer to that question here at PROMOrx!)

-There are several power banks on the website.
-That I've personally tested, as well as members of my team.
+There are several power banks on the website that I've personally tested, as well as members of my team.
 Then, we rewrite the product information based on our experience because if I've got an iPhone and you've got an Android phone and you factor in actual use, it can be important.

-If the vendor has expertise and skin in the game, they’ll be able to coach you to find the best choice for your budget.
+If the vendor has expertise and skin in the game, they’ll be able to coach you to find the best tech giveaways for your budget.
 This will ensure that your item(s) have the biggest chance of resonating with people and keeping your brand in front of them day in and day out.